IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > Disaggregated statistics, provided within specific time frames, are necessary to measure the progressive realization of economic, social and cultural rights by men and women, where appropriate[^171]

+> An HRBAD should include equal participation of women and men and adopt a gender perspective throughout its process.
+This means disaggregating statistics by sex, as well as going beyond biological and physiological characteristics.
+In addition, statistical and data collection work should take into account the relationship between women and men based on socially or culturally constructed and defined identities, status, roles and responsibilities that may have been assigned to one or the other sex.
+Similar approaches should also be applied to other population groups, as relevant.[^114]

 #### Reports
 Particularly, States should monitor and report on their compliance with Article 3 of both ICCPR and ICESCR which requires equal enjoyment of rights between men and women.[^173] States must not interpret Article 3 to only apply to women, as New Zealand has in its reports.
 See ** page for complaint to MoJ Regarding NZ reporting**